TRSasasusu/TranslationForTheOutsider/README.md

 For Chinese translation, installing [Outer Wilds Chinese Fix](https://outerwildsmods.com/mods/outerwildschinesefix/) is recommended.

-Some texts of Feldspar and Gabbro have not been translated yet.
-(Fixing it is welcome!)
+Some texts of Feldspar and Gabbro used to be missed, but now they are translated!
+Thank you, [@solitary-sails](https://github.com/solitary-sails).
+(See [#15](https://github.com/TRSasasusu/TranslationForTheOutsider/pull/15))

 ## EN -> RU